-- Amount claimed as a lien thereon;
+- Amount to be claimed

-- Name or names of the person against whom the lien is being filed;
+- Name or names of the person against whom the lien is being filed

-- Statement that the amount claimed is justly due, as nearly as the same can be ascertained.
+- Statement that “the amount claimed is justly due, as nearly as the same can be ascertained.”

-Connecticut law requires that the lien be attested to under oath and must be notarized to be valid.
+Connecticut law says that liens must be attested to under oath and must be notarized to be valid.
 The “under oath” requirement is important in Connecticut, as courts have repeatedly indicated that a simple notarial acknowledgment will not do.